uniloftsky/nukkit-cleaner-plugin/README.md

 }
 ```

-Where `interval` defines the interval wherein entities are cleared.
-Should be specified in milliseconds.<br>
+Where `interval` defines the time interval for clearing entities, specified in milliseconds.<br>
-`scope` object includes definition for what exact types of entities would be cleared. `items` for items entities, `mobs` for mobs entities, `animals` for animal entities, `xp` for dropped experience orbs, `projectiles` for existing projectiles such as arrows
+`scope` object includes definition for the types of entities to be cleared. `items` refers to items entities, `mobs`
+to mob entities, `animals` to animal entities, `xp` to dropped experience orbs and `projectiles` to existing
+projectiles such as arrows.

 # What is Nukkit?